jonssonyan/h-ui/README.md

 # H UI

-Just the panel of Hysteria2
+Just the panel for Hysteria2

 # compile